 To view reflections from “We Carried Your Secrets” please click here

 2010’s production “I Once Knew a Girl” brought the unheard stories of women affected by the Troubles to the public.
 Filmmaker Margo Harkin produced a documentary film “The Far Side of Revenge’ about the making of the production.
 The film premiered at the Dublin, Belfast and Foyle Film Festival and was broadcast on the BBC Northern Ireland in 2013.

 To watch excerpts of this film please click here.

 To view reflections from “I Once Knew a Girl” please click here

 We Carried Your Secrets (2009)

 In 2009 we produced “We Carried Your Secrets” with fathers who had been on the front lines during the Troubles, and those in the next generation living with its legacy.
 The production toured for 14 performances to great acclaim.
-A documentary DVD of the same title by Declan Keeney is available.
+To watch this documentary film please click here.